-3.2.1 Patients who received prior systemic anti-cancer therapy (chemotherapy with delayed toxicity, extensive radiation therapy, immunotherapy, biologic therapy, or vaccine therapy) within the last 3 weeks prior to Day 1 of Cycle 1.
-Patients are permitted to be on dabrafenib and trametinib standard of care at start of therapy without wash-out period prior to Day 1 of Cycle 1.
-Dosing will change to protocol determined dose levels on Day 1 of Cycle 1.
+3.2.1 Patients who received prior systemic anti-cancer therapy (chemotherapy with delayed toxicity, extensive radiotherapy, immunotherapy, biologic therapy, or vaccine therapy) within the last 3 weeks prior to Day 1 of Cycle 1.
+Patients are permitted to be on dabrafenib and trametinib at start of therapy without wash-out period prior to Day 1 of Cycle 1.
+Dosing will change to protocol determined dose levels on Day 1 of Cycle 1

-3.2.2 Patients must not have received prior HSP90 inhibitor therapy.
+3.2.2 Patients must not have received prior JAK1 inhibitor therapy.

 3.2.3 Patients who are receiving any other investigational agents.
-Patients who have taken an investigational drug within 28 days or 5 half-lives (minimum 14 days), whichever is shorter, prior to randomization.
+Patients who have taken an investigational drug within 28 days or 5 half-lives (minimum 14 days), whichever is shorter, prior to registration.